obycode/DSCAlarmSmartThings/README.md

   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
 8. Go to My Devices, select the newly added Arduino and edit the Device Type and select the HomeAlarm device type (step 7.i.)
 9. Configure preferences on your mobile device.
-9. Thoroughly est out system!
+9. Thoroughly test out system!
 No Warranty (see license terms).

 ## The Hardware List
 The AD2Pi was obtained from Alarm Decoder.  www.alarmdecoder.com